danielwwong/Unified-Cloud-API/README.md

 ## Others

-If the user encounter any problems when initializing, please contact <zhuang4@wpi.edu>.
+If the user encounters any problems when initializing, please contact <zhuang4@wpi.edu>.